top of page

 Naom Feil, the founder of Validation just turned 90 this week and at her on-line birthday party people from all over the world shared how much she has helped older people with dementia as well as inspire hundreds more around the world.

-For those of you who didn't see this clip, it shows how by using Validation, Naomi is able to connect with Glady Wilson, a woman who was withdrawing.
+For those of you who didn't see this clip, it shows how by using Validation, Naomi is able to connect with Gladys Wilson, a woman who was withdrawing.
 I have seen this clip over a hundred times, and I am touched each time I view it.
 I also feel sad that there are so many people in the Gladys Wilson’s state who are being ignored.

 I do feel the need to add a warning about this clip.
 Naomi is using many Validation techniques to connect deeply with Gladys Wilson.
 Using techniques without understanding how to use the Validation attitude of empathy could cause a client to withdraw more.